Starting an eCommerce business is a challenging project, and we want to help you plan for success on your commerce journey!

 When setting up your business structure you will need to decide whether to be a sole proprietor, partnership, or limited liability company (LLC).
 There are pros and cons, including tax implications, to each type of business structure.

-Here is more information on the different business models.
+Here is more information on the three most common small to mid-size business models.

 - Sole Proprietorship – This business is owned, controlled, and operated by a single individual who is responsible for all the risks associated with the business, as well as all the profits and losses.
 A sole proprietor setup requires little paperwork.
 This is a popular option for many online merchants; however, it leaves you exposed to risk.